Why Your Credit Matters

-Paying statement balances in full instead of letting debt accumulate can improve credit scores, which can result in being offered better terms from lenders.
+Paying statement balances in full instead of letting debt accumulate can improve credit scores which can result in being offered better terms from lenders.
 Lenders often check a borrower’s credit report when they apply for a loan and measure the amount of debt they’re carrying against the loan amount they’ve requested.
-Excessive debt is one of the factors that could cause a lender to decline the application.
+Excessive debt is one of the factors that could cause a lender to decline the application for credit.

 Avoid applying for unnecessary credit

 Credit applications can appear as inquiries on credit reports, which suggest to lenders that an applicant may be taking on additional debt.
-Be aware of sales that offer purchase discounts if you apply for a credit card.
+Be aware of sales that offer purchase discounts if you apply for a credit card, such as a department store credit card.
 These could show up as inquiries on your credit report.
 These inquiries remain on credit reports for two years.
-Instead of applying for additional credit, use existing lines of credit to prove responsible credit management by paying bills on time and paying off debt quickly.
+Instead of applying for additional credit, use existing lines of credit to demonstrate responsible credit management by paying bills on time and paying off debt quickly.

 Get a secured credit card